Voyeurism (Offences) Act 2019: Background

 Before 2019, there was no specific law against upskirting in England and Wales.
 When upskirting took place in public, it was outside the scope of the offence of voyeurism under the Sexual Offences Act 2003.
 Nevertheless, prosecutions for upskirting were occasionally brought alleging the common law offence of outraging public decency, which requires the presence of at least two other people and for the act to be done in a public place.

 In August 2017, Gina Martin, who was upskirted at a music festival, began a campaign to reopen her case after the police closed it; Martin's case ignited a public debate over the legality of upskirting in England and Wales.
-The Labour Party backed her petition, which attracted over 58,000 signatures, to make the practice of upskirting illegal under the Sexual Offences Act.
+The opposition Labour Party backed her petition, which attracted over 58,000 signatures, to make the practice of upskirting illegal under the Sexual Offences Act.
 A freedom of information request revealed that between 2015 and 2017 there were 11 charges related to upskirting in England and Wales, but that only 15 out of 44 police forces held specific relevant records.

-The campaign to make upskirting a specific crime in England and Wales was supported by Conservative Member of Parliament (MP) Maria Miller, Chair of the Women and Equalities Committee, the End Violence Against Women Coalition, and Sadiq Khan, the Mayor of London, and by others.
+The campaign to make upskirting a specific crime in England and Wales was supported by Conservative Member of Parliament (MP) Maria Miller, Chair of the Women and Equalities Committee; the End Violence Against Women Coalition; Sadiq Khan, the Mayor of London; and by others.